-- Study the day's objectives and complete the reading assignment: Readings should be done before each of the Tuesday/Thursday lectures.
-This is important because lectures are designed with the assumption that you have done the reading. - Complete the Monday-evening reading quiz: Complete the (open book!) online reading quiz by 8AM on Tuesday before the lecture (better yet: do it Monday evening!).
+- Complete the reading assignment: Readings should be done before each of the Tuesday/Thursday lectures.
+Read the text and study carefully those items listed as "Study" before coming to lecture.
+This is important because lectures are designed with the assumption that you have done the reading. - Study the day's objectives: These tell what you should get out of the reading and lectures. - Complete the Monday-evening reading quiz: Complete the (open book!) online reading quiz by 8AM on Tuesday before the lecture (better yet: do it Monday evening!).
 You score 4 points if you get 4 or 5 questions right on the reading quiz; 3 points for 3 correct answers, 2 points for 2 correct and 1 point for 1 correct. - Complete the Thursday-evening drill set: Following every Thursday lecture, complete the online Drills (due before your Friday problem session).
 You score 4 points if you complete the Drill set (and survey/reflection) on time. - Work on the Assigned Problems: You should get as far as possible on each assigned problem before coming to problem session.
 You should try these individually and get as far as you can, but if you get stuck you can work in groups also.
-You can then use the problem sessions to ask questions about concepts or problems you had difficulty with and to help other students. - Complete the Hand-In Problems and place them in the drop-box outside Olin 260 (the 211 lab room) no later than 4:30 PM of the due date (all hand-in sets are due on Mondays).
+You can then use the problem sessions to ask questions about concepts or problems you had difficulty with and to help other students. - Complete the Hand-In Problems: A full set consists of around 10 problems and must be placed in the drop-box outside Olin 260 (the 212 lab room) no later than 4:30 PM of the due date (all hand-in sets are due on Mondays).
 No hand-in assignments will be accepted after this time.
-Complete solutions to all the hand-in homework assignments will be posted at the course website. - Read through the lab experiment (posted on the website) before coming to lab each week responsibility/academic-responsibility).
-We encourage collaboration during problem sessions, labs, and when working on homework problems, but all work that you hand in must be your own articulation of the solutions to the problems.
+Complete solutions to all the hand-in homework assignments will be posted at the course website.